-B. 10.
-Compliance with Australian Standard for Demolition

-While site work is being carried out, the demolition of buildings and structures must comply with Australian Standard AS 2601-2001: The Demolition of Structures.
+B. 11.
+Compliance with Australian Standard for Demolition Compliance with Australian Standard for Demolition While site work is being carried out, the demolition of buildings and structures must comply with Australian Standard AS 2601-2001: The Demolition of Structures.
 Condition Reason To control the risks of demolition work.